Skip to main content

 Oversight & Monitoring

-Use this section to explain how your organization will have oversight and monitoring for the services provided by each vendor.
 It can be as simple as one sentence or more detailed according to the complexities of your organization.
 See examples below to get you started:

 • Provide an outline or checklist of what your monitoring might entail.
 Sample content for outline/checklist: procedure, responsible party and notes/comments.